 There is the return to work versus a return to the office debate post-COVID.
-The endless social-media work-life balance comments have reduced in the pandemic, however, the 4-day week and flexible working agenda still seem to be in the news.
+The endless social-media work-life balance comments have reduced in the pandemic, however the 4-day week and flexible working agenda still seem to be in the news.

-The point from Greta to Charles is a simple one.
-As you reflect on your business strategy post-COVID and move beyond survival mode, where you work from and the hours you work for are irrelevant to success.
+The point from Greta to Charles is a simple one; as you reflect on your business strategy post-COVID and move beyond survival mode, where you work from and the hours you work for are irrelevant to success.
 What is entirely relevant is being clear on your plan and agenda and building a loyal team to deliver it.
 Then, not letting go to the point of obsession as Greta demonstrated along with working smart (and of course a supportive family helps).

 We are the sum part of our actions.
 Satisfaction is attained by the richness of the experiences we have that create our understanding.
-Despite pandemic driven volatility the opportunities for growth remain boundless if we recognise the human capacity for imagination to resolve challenges.
+Despite pandemic-driven volatility, the opportunities for growth remain boundless if we recognise the human capacity for imagination to resolve challenges.

 For information on other webinars within the series, visit our Webinars & Events page.